 - Check the wire rope and hook for wear or damage. - Check that the periodic inspection and maintenance have been done at the recommended operating hours.
-(See Figure 14, Maintenance Schedule, on page 46.) - Turn activation switch ON, and check the winch indication light: - Light on means filter plugged or oil cold; - Light fast blink (1/2 second on and 1 second off) means system fault; - Light slow blink (3 second on and 3 second off) means controls not active.
+(See Maintenance Schedule, Figure 20 on page 44.) - Turn activation switch ON, and check the winch indication light: - Light on means filter plugged or oil cold; - Light fast blink (1/2 second on and 1 second off) means system fault; - Light slow blink (3 second on and 3 second off) means controls not active.

-Note: The winch oil should be warm (approximately 80°F) prior to operating the winch.
+Note: The winch oil should be warm (approximately 80°F) prior to operating a winch with a suspended load.